NATZEN24/NATZEN24/README.md

 # Hi there!
 I am Nataliia.
-## I am studying Web Development and would be glad to hearing from you for collaboration and job opportunities.
+## I am currently reside in Germany, studying Web Development and
+## would be glad to hearing from you for collaboration and job opportunities.

-## My e-mail is: silailatan@gmail
+### My e-mail is: silailatan@gmail